paradimdata/project_chameleon/docs/source/brukerrawconverter.rst

 Bruker XRD
 ==========

-This module contains a function called ``brukerrawconverter()``.
-This function takes either Bruker .raw or Bruker .UXD files, extracts the data and metadata, and saves all extracted data to a .txt file.
+ This module contains all functions for Bruker X-Ray Diffraction data.
+Of the functions below, ``brukerrawconverter`` and ``brukerrawbackground`` are main functions, while ``export_metadata`` is a helper function.
+These functions have been designed for Bruker .raw and Bruker .UXD files, and may not work for XRD file types that are not Bruker file types.

 .. automodule:: brukerrawconverter
    :members: